oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 *Diagnose Cardiovascular disease with ECG and OCI Anomaly Detection - Lab 19*

-This lab walks you through the steps detecting Cardiovascular disease with Electrocardiogram (ECG) Reports and [**OCI Anomaly Detection**](https://www.oracle.com/in/artificial-intelligence/anomaly-detection/).
+This lab walks you through the steps of detecting Cardiovascular disease with Electrocardiogram (ECG) Reports and [**OCI Anomaly Detection**](https://www.oracle.com/in/artificial-intelligence/anomaly-detection/).

 * Diagnose Cardiovascular disease with ECG and OCI Anomaly Detection
     * Approach to ECG Interpretation - ECG Data Preparation